StefanRickauer/MarketMonarch/README.md

 **I take zero responsibility for any financial losses** this software may cause.
 If it *did* make money consistently, I probably wouldn't be sharing it for free — I’d be sipping cocktails on a beach somewhere.
 **It is a prototype** — lots of features can (and should) be improved.
 For example:
-   * Move trading constants into a config file instead of hard-coding them
+   - Move trading constants into a config file instead of hard-coding them
-   * Implement smarter entry/exit logic
+   - Implement smarter entry/exit logic
-   * Actually use the calculated performance metrics for decision-making
+   - Actually use the calculated performance metrics for decision-making
+   - **The PDF password is currently hard-coded in the source code** — this is insecure and should be replaced with a proper configuration solution

 🔧 **Prerequisites (Accounts & Tools)**